W. V. D. Hodge

-Sir William Vallance Douglas Hodge (/hɒdʒ/; 17 June 1903 – 7 July 1975) was a British mathematician, specifically a geometer.
+Sir William Vallance Douglas Hodge (/hɒdʒ/; 17 June 1903 – 7 July 1975) was a British mathematician, specialising in geometry.

 His discovery of far-reaching topological relations between algebraic geometry and differential geometry—an area now called Hodge theory and pertaining more generally to Kähler manifolds—has been a major influence on subsequent work in geometry.

 Early life and education

 Hodge was born in Edinburgh in 1903, the younger son and second of three children of Jane (born 1875) and Archibald James Hodge (1869-1938) His father was a searcher of records in the property market and a partner in the firm of Douglas and Company and his mother was the daughter of a confectionery business owner William Vallance.
 They lived at 1 Church Hill Place in the Morningside district.